-Policy for Special Educational Needs and Disabilities

-SENCO: Dawn Roper, currently undertaking the National Award for SEND Co-ordination.
-This Policy was co-produced by the SENCO, other staff, parents and the SEND governor.
-It should be read in conjunction with the school's SEND information.
+SENCO: Dawn Roper has achieved National Award for SEND Co-ordination.

+This Policy was co-produced by the SENDCO, other staff, parents and the SEND governor (John Furlong)

+It should be read in conjunction with the school's SEND information report.

+'Strive to succeed in the presence of God'

-This policy will be reviewed annually by the Governing Body and was last reviewed 24.03.15.
+This policy will be reviewed annually by the Governing Body and was last reviewed February 2022